web-widget/shared-cache/README.md

 **Parameters:**

 - `cache` - Optional SharedCache instance (auto-discovered from globalThis.caches if not provided)
-- `options.fetch` - Custom fetch implementation to use as the underlying fetcher
+- `options.fetch` - Custom fetch implementation to use as the underlying fetcher (defaults to globalThis.fetch)
 - `options.defaults` - Default shared cache options to apply to all requests

 **Default Options:**